uwcart/mapstudy/doc/API.md

 #### map.dataLayers[i].techniques[i].classes

-			-"classes"-: []
+			-"classes"-: -[]- -colorbrewer code.number of classes-

-An array containing the output values for each class.
+An array containing the output values for each class or the name of a [ColorBrewer](http://colorbrewer2.org/) classification scheme.
 Required if `classification` is used.
 Array values should be numerical for proportional symbol maps&mdash;representing the diameter or width of each feature's symbol&mdash;and hexadecimal color strings for a choropleth map (e.g., `"#FFFFFF"`).
 The number of values in the array will correspond with the number of classes created.
-For choropleth maps, unless testing various color schemes, it is recommended you choose a colorblind-safe color scheme from [Colorbrewer](http://colorbrewer2.org/).
+For choropleth maps only, if a ColorBrewer scheme is used, the value should be a string in the format `"code.number"`; for example, `"BuGn.5"` will create a five-class, blue-green color scheme.
+Scheme codes are shown at the top of the EXPORT panel on the lower-right of the ColorBrewer interface.
+Unless testing various color schemes, it is recommended you choose a colorblind-safe, sequential color scheme.
+If the `resymbolize` interaction is included, it is recommended to use a ColorBrewer code instead of an array of hex values, as reclassification by the user may result in an interpolated color scheme that differs spectrally from the original array of colors.

 #### map.dataLayers[i].techniques[i].symbol